-Individualized instruction in the art of composition of music.
+Individualized instruction in the art of composition.
 Students will compose short works for traditional instruments and/or voices while exploring techniques and materials of modern music.

-Pre-Requisites: (MUS 174) Course Frequency: Fall: N/A Spring: N/A Summer: N/A
+Pre-Requisites: ((MUS 174)) Course Frequency: Fall: All Years Spring: All Years Summer: N/A